Colostrum Gummies: What the Factory Floor Reveals

 The real differentiator

-Colostrum gummies don’t fail because the idea is flawed-they fail when they’re treated like a simple extension of a standard gummy base.
-The products that hold up are the ones engineered around process exposure, water activity control, matrix-appropriate testing, and packaging aligned to the actual degradation pathways.
+Colostrum gummies don't fail because the idea is flawed—they fail when they're treated like a simple extension of a standard gummy base.
+The products that hold up are engineered around process exposure, water activity control, matrix-appropriate testing, and packaging aligned to the actual degradation pathways.

 ← Back to Blog